Mohammadjamiu/tahugo_updated/content/how-to-tech/explain-es6-in-detail.md

 const [fruit, number, mood] = x;
 ```

-**Spread syntax:** The spread syntax allows you to “spread” the elements of an array or object into another array or object.
+**5. Spread syntax:** The spread syntax allows you to “spread” the elements of an array or object into another array or object.
 This can be useful when creating new arrays or objects or passing arguments to functions.

 ```js
 const array = [1, 2, 3];